MartinRovang/nnUNet_MedSeg/documentation/training.md

 ### Training Scenarios

-Three primary use-cases can be achieved with this program:
+3 primary use-cases can be achieved with this program:

 1. [New Dataset Training](train_new_dataset.md): Train from scratch using an entirely new dataset.
 (Most common use-case)
 2. **Parameter Variation**: Re-train on the same dataset but with varied parameters.